Both jobs and careers enable us to find income. However, there are some key differences between the two terms.

 Finding out about your strengths and skills is a process of self-discovery.

-You can take an online test or ask others for their input on your skills.
+You can take an online career test or ask others for their input on your skills.

 Additionally, ask yourself which skills contribute the most to your prior and current success.
 Once you understand your skills, see which career cluster they fit into.